Domestic Workers in Pakistan

 - Lack of legal protection

-- Violence and abuse at work, either physical or psychological
+- Violence and abuse at work, either physical, psychological or sexual

 - Forced labor/child labor and trafficking of domestic workers